To sell your private property isn’t nearly as complicated as selling an HDB flat.

 Unlike with an HDB resale flat, there isn’t a Minimum Occupation Period (MOP) to fulfill before you can sell your private property.

-Technically, you could sell your condo not long after you purchase it – it’s just that you might be hit with the Seller’s Stamp Duty (SSD) if you sell too soon.
+Technically, you can rent out or sell your condo immediately after you purchase it.
+It’s just that you might be hit with the Seller’s Stamp Duty (SSD) if you sell too soon.
 (Read also: How to Calculate and Avoid Paying Seller Stamp Duty)

 We’d recommend holding your property for at least 3 years if you’re not in a hurry to sell.